shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 ## Task 5 - Perform root cause analysis

-1. In the incidents hub, notice the **Root cause** section where you should find reported the main contributors for the detected anomaly, age groups that contributed to the sum of cases reported as anomaly.
+1. In the incidents hub, notice the **Root cause** section where you should find reported the main contributors for the detected anomaly, and age groups that contributed to the sum of cases reported as anomaly.
 Also, in the **Diagnostic** tree, hover on each age group node to investigate its contribution to the incident.
     ![Incident Hub diagnostics](media/HOL-Task6-step1.png)

 2. In the **Diagnostics** **(1)** section, navigate to **Metrics drill-down** **(2)** and notice the current point Value (number of cases) and the **Diff**  from the identified **Baseline** **(3)**.
 Choose the **age_group (4)** dimension to drill-down by it and check the same **Delta** percent and **Diff** **(5)** value from the baseline for the anomalies detected at the current point.